Ravensbourne is a global, open and inclusive place of learning and our community is greatly enriched by students from Europe and across the world.

-Please refer to the UK Home Office website for more information and current updates.
-The UK Council for International Student Affairs (UKCISA) has released some helpful guidance and FAQs about the scheme, which can be found on their website.
+The UK Council for International Student Affairs (UKCISA) has also released some helpful guidance and FAQs about the scheme, which can be found on their website.

 Alternatively, EU nationals and their non-EU family members may apply for documents to confirm their status under EU free movement law until such time that the UK formally leaves the EU.

 We know that Brexit has raised uncertainties for prospective Ravensbourne students, but would like to reassure you that we will be providing support as the UK transitions through this process.

 Leave the EU with a deal

 In the event that the UK Government reaches a deal, EU/EEA citizens and eligible non-EU family members will be able to enter the UK until the end of the transitional period, which is currently 31 December 2020.
 Following this, you can apply to remain living in the UK under the EU Settlement Scheme.

 Leave the EU without a deal

 If the UK Government does not reach a deal and you are arriving in the UK after the date of Brexit (currently set for 31 October 2019) you will be permitted to enter the UK automatically for three months with study/work rights.

 However, if you plan to stay in the UK beyond three months, you will need to apply for European Temporary Leave to Remain, which will then be valid for up to three years.
 The European Temporary Leave to Remain will come under the UK’s new immigration system which should be introduced in January 2021.
 EU nationals who wish to remain in the UK beyond the 36 months visa will have to apply under the new immigration system.